Graylog2/graylog2-server/UPGRADING.rst

 Beginning with Graylog 2.1.0 it is possible to run both the REST API and the web interface on the same host/port-combination and this is now the default.
 This means that the REST API is now running on ``http://127.0.0.1:9000/api/`` by default and the web interface is now running on ``http://127.0.0.1:9000/``.
 Furthermore, all requests going to ``http://127.0.0.1:9000/api/`` requesting a content-type of ``text/html`` or ``application/xhtml+xml`` are redirected to the web interface, therefore making it even easier to set up Graylog and use it behind proxies, expose it externally etc.

-Please take not that you can still run the REST API and the web interface on two separate listeners.
+Please take note that you can still run the REST API and the web interface on two separate listeners.
 If you are running a Graylog 2.0.x configuration specifying ``web_listen_uri`` explicitly and you want to keep that, you do not have to change anything.

 Please also take note, that when you have configured ``rest_listen_uri`` and ``web_listen_uri`` to run on the same host/port-combination, the following configuration directives will have no effect: